United Minds or Isolated Agents? Exploring Coordination of LLMs under Cognitive Load Theory

+As depicted in the first and second blocks of Fig.~\ref{fig:theory_diagram}, we propose a model that draws parallels between human cognitive limitations and the context processing ceilings in LLMs.

+\textbf{Analogous Processing Mechanisms.} Human cognition relies fundamentally on working memory, a capacity-limited cognitive system associated with the prefrontal cortex that employs selective attention to filter and prioritize information during complex cognitive tasks \citep{Baddeley1986, Cowan2010,miller1956magical}.
+LLMs exhibit structural parallels we treat as a design analogy rather than a mechanistic claim about transformer internals: their softmax attention mechanisms perform selective focus on input data \citep{vaswani2017attention}, with attention heads specializing in distinct processing patterns \citep{voita2019analyzing}.
+Crucially, while modern LLMs possess massive \emph{physical} context windows, their \emph{active processing capacity}---their attention budget---remains strictly bounded.
+Recent studies provide direct evidence that LLMs possess human-like WM characteristics, exhibiting clear limitations on concurrent information processing with performance degrading predictably as cognitive demands increase \citep{zhang2024working, gong2024working}.
+More discussion in Appendix~\ref{app:human_wm},~\ref{app:wm_parametric_knowledge}.

-The finite nature of working memory is central to CLT \citep{sweller1998cognitive, sweller2011cognitive}.
-CLT distinguishes between \textit{intrinsic load}, determined by the inherent complexity and element interactivity of a task, and \textit{extraneous load}, which can arise from how a task or its accompanying instructions are presented.
-When the combined load exceeds working memory capacity, \textit{cognitive overload} ensues in humans \citep{paas2003cognitive, sweller2011cognitive}.
-The provided guidance, meant to help, can paradoxically hinder performance if it contributes to exceeding cognitive capacity.
-LLM agents demonstrate analogous performance degradation when LLM agents are tasked with complex problems and guided by In-Context Learning (ICL).
-This often causes agents to fail at tasks they are capable of solving.
-For instance, tasks requiring extensive multi-step reasoning or the integration of numerous, potentially conflicting, constraints via ICL can lead to degeneration of thought, lack of diversity, or inability to follow multiple requirements \citep{liang2023encouraging, huang2023large, kamoi2024can, lullm} (See \ref{app:clt_explains_llm_phenomena_concise}).
-This often causes agents to fail at tasks they, in principle, are capable of solving.
-Drawing upon the working memory analogies and these observed patterns, we contend that such performance ceilings when applying ICL in LLMs can be understood as a manifestation of cognitive overload, where total demands surpass their effective processing capacity.
-To identify ways to alleviate this overload, we next examine how humans naturally overcome similar limitations through collective cognition.
+\textbf{Cognitive Load Theory.} Building upon these working memory analogies, we apply CLT \citep{sweller1998cognitive, sweller2011cognitive} to interpret LLM performance patterns under heavy context engineering.
+CLT distinguishes Cognitive Load (CL) between \textit{intrinsic load} (determined by task complexity and element interactivity) and \textit{extraneous load} (arising from how instructions and information are presented).
+When the combined load exceeds working memory capacity, \textit{cognitive overload} ensues.
+LLM agents demonstrate analogous performance degradation when tasked with complex problems via dense context engineering: tasks requiring extensive multi-step reasoning, exhaustive tool constraints, or long multi-agent dialogue histories can lead to degeneration of thought, lack of diversity, or inability to follow multiple requirements \citep{liang2023encouraging, huang2023large, kamoi2024can, lullm}.
+We contend that such performance ceilings represent cognitive overload, where the total context processing demands surpass the LLM's effective attention budget.
+Examples in Appendix~\ref{app:clt_explains_llm_phenomena_concise}.